nsaishiva18/devops-cloud-interview-guide/07-docker/10-cmd-vs-entrypoint.md

 ### Key takeaway

 > "Use ENTRYPOINT to define the main command, and CMD to define default arguments.
 This gives flexibility to override while keeping a consistent entry behavior."

+- When it comes to `ENTRYPOINT` and `CMD`.
+When we run the container, these are the first commands to get executed.

+- Where as when it comes to CMD - you can override the default parameters by passing argument to the docker run command.

+- Where as with ENTRYPOINT you can not do it.

+Q. Can you override through ENTRYPOINT as well ?

+A. Yes, in Docker run command we need to pass --entrypoint.